Developing Fundamental Diagrams for Urban Air Mobility Traffic Based on Physical Experiments: Experiment results and discussions

 \subsection{Scaling to real-world UAM}

-To bridge the gap between reduced-scale physical experiments and real-world UAM operations, we attempt to scale the calibrated FD parameters to realistic operational settings.
-We assume that the macroscopic FD is mainly governed by the characteristic cruising speed and the effective spatial occupancy induced by vehicle size and safety spacing.
+To bridge the gap between reduced-scale physical experiments and real-world UAM traffic, we attempt to scale the calibrated FD parameters to realistic operational settings.
+We assume that the FD is mainly influenced by the characteristic cruising speed and the effective spatial occupancy induced by vehicle size and safety spacing.
 Under this assumption, traffic density scales with the inverse of the occupied area, while traffic flow scales linearly with the characteristic speed.

 Let $\eta$ and $\eta'$ denote the characteristic length of a drone in the reduced-scale testbed and in the realistic operational setting, respectively, and let $\bar{v}'$ denote the desired cruising speed in the realistic setting.
 Define the scaling factors for size and speed as $\delta_{\eta}:= \frac{\eta'}{\eta}$ and $\delta_{v}:= \frac{\bar{v}'}{\bar{v}}$.
 In our FD, density is measured in $\mathrm{veh}/\mathrm{m}^2$ and flow in $\mathrm{veh}/(\mathrm{m}\cdot\mathrm{s})$, so the scaled FD parameters can be expressed as